StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - Click **Activate now**

-- Choose a deletion period and click **Activate** to confirm
+- Choose a deletion period

+- Click **Activate** to confirm

 Have you informed your team members?
 They may need to download the affected documents before they're deleted.

 **Changing deletion period**

-Let's say the deletion period was already activated for some time.
+Let's say you activated the deletion period some time ago.
 Now that your company's policy changed, you need to set a new deletion period.
 From your Business profile:

 - Go to **Deletion period**